Cart (0 item)

 1. Is CBM the same as CBN?

 No, despite being known by acronyms with final letters that are right next to each other in the alphabet, CBM and CBN are, in fact, quite different.
-Cannabinol (CBN) is a natural metabolite of THC, but it doesn’t appear in cannabis flower on its own.
+Cannabinol (CBN) is a natural metabolite of THC, but it isn’t a primary product of the cannabis flower.

-CBM, however, is its very own cannabinoid — it isn’t a metabolite of anything.
+CBM, however, is its very own, naturally-produced cannabinoid — it isn’t a metabolite of anything.
 CBN and CBM also appear to have very different effects, though there’s still a lot we need to learn about both cannabinoids.

 2. Is cannabimovone related to cannabicitran (CBT)?

-No, cannabimovone and cannabicitran aren’t directly related, but both substances are considered to be rare cannabinoids.
-Discovered in the 1970s, CBT has been on the radar of international researchers for much longer than CBM, but we still know just about as little about CBT as we do about CBM, CBE, or any of the other rare cannabinoids that have now started becoming available online.
+No, cannabimovone and cannabicitran aren’t directly related.
+However, both substances are considered to be rare, minor cannabinoids.
+Discovered in the 1970s, CBT has been on the radar of international researchers for much longer than CBM.
+Even so, we still know just about as little about CBT as we do about CBM, CBE, or any of the other minor cannabinoids that are now becoming available online.

 3. Is cannabimovone an HHC metabolite?

 No, cannabimovone is not related to HHC or any other cannabinoids in the THC family.
-Instead, cannabimovone is structurally similar to CBD although these two cannabinoids are not exactly related.
+Instead, cannabimovone is structurally similar to CBD, although these two cannabinoids are not identical.
 Like CBD, CBM appears to serve a unique purpose that separates it from other hemp compounds.

 4. Does CBM affect your cannabinoid receptors?

-No, initial research into CBM does not indicate that this cannabinoid has any significant impact at your conventional CB1 and CB2 cannabinoid receptors.
-Instead, this cannabinoid appears to primarily target your PPARy receptors, which are critically involved in insulin resistance.
+No, initial research into CBM does not indicate that this cannabinoid has any significant impact on your conventional CB1 and CB2 cannabinoid receptors.
+Instead, this cannabinoid appears to primarily target your PPARγ receptors, which are critically important for combating insulin resistance.

 5. What kinds of CBM products are there?